 "Nonprofit success is determined by the quality of its leadership.
 Partnering with AJU provided our Program Manager with the skills and knowledge necessary to excel in her job, which has helped further our mission."

 Preparing leaders for tomorrow

-The Community Partnership Initiative (CPI) recruits and supports candidates seeking the Master of Business Administration (MBA) in Nonprofit Management at American Jewish Univeristy (AJU).
+The Community Partnership Initiative (CPI) recruits and supports candidates seeking the Master of Business Administration (MBA) in Nonprofit Management at American Jewish University (AJU).
 This unprecedented initiative allows for a genuine partnership which addresses our community’s urgent need to cultivate the future managers and leaders for our Greater Los Angeles nonprofit sector.
-While providing a highly specialized education, CPI awards significant financial assistance to a cadre of working professionals serving ethnic minority and under-served communities.
+Sponsoring organizations, students, and the Graduate School of Nonprofit Management share the tuition costs of each student.

-The program is designed to attract the best and the brightest “rising stars” within the broader Los Angeles community.
+The program is designed to attract “Rising Stars” within the broader Los Angeles community.
 These individuals are trained and prepared to assume leadership roles within their organizations and the larger nonprofit sector.